-Note: During the NEAR experiment in Q1-2 2019, VISIR was upgraded with a new coronographic masks and together with the coronograph especially designed for the experiment.
-These were inserted in VISIR and as a result, the only now recommendable combination is the AGPM with the NEAR_101 filter, equipped with a lyot stop.
+Note: During the NEAR experiment in Q1-2 2019, VISIR was upgraded with a new coronagraphic masks and together with the coronagraph especially designed for the experiment.
+These were inserted in VISIR and as a result, the only now recommendable combination is the AGPM with the NEAR\101 filter, equipped with a lyot stop.
 Exact specifications of this renewed system will follow.